SudoBoyar/csc5593-gpu-project/README.md

 Both versions of the Cached Plane Sweep algorithm can only be run in 3 dimensions.
 All of our data was gathered using only the 3 dimensional versions.

-There are run scripts provided to run all of the benchmarks on hydra and heracles.
+There are run scripts provided to run all of the benchmarks on heracles and hydra.
+They are self contained and will simply run their full suite of tests.

-### Custom Configurations
+#### Custom Configurations

 There are additional values defined in the files that affect their behavior.